Why Your Heart Rate Stays Highβ€”And Why Spiking It Beats Endless Zone 2

 • How it lowers HR: Creates the permanent low-HR profile of lifelong runners.Β

-Best stimulus: High volume AND high intensity.Β
+Best stimulus: High volume AND high intensity.Β You need a massive "volume overload" to get the heart to change its shape.

 πŸ”§ The Real Reason We Mix Intensities